serenadeai/speech-recorder/README.md

 ### Options

+* `asar`: For electron applications, whether asar archiving is enabled or not.
+Default `false`.
 * `consecutiveFramesForSilence`: How many frames of audio must be silent before `onChunkEnd` is fired.
 Default `10`.
 * `consecutiveFramesForSpeaking`: How many frames of audio must be speech before `onChunkStart` is fired.
 Default `1`.
 * `leadingBufferFrames`: How many frames of audio to keep in a buffer that's included in `onChunkStart`.
 Default `10`.